 Start simple, add complexity.
 Launch with flat rate to eliminate friction.
 Add per-user once you understand adoption patterns.
 Add usage-based once you have metering infrastructure.

 Grandfather existing customers.
 When you change models, let existing customers keep old pricing.
 This prevents churn while you optimize for new customers.
+If you need to implement a price hike, communicate transparently, phase in changes gradually, and explain the added value to maintain customer trust.

 The key is being intentional.
 Don’t change pricing models because you read an article saying usage-based is hot.
 Change because you have data showing it will improve your unit economics or expansion rates.